Skip to main content

 Generic templates with no local context.
 If the policies and compliance frameworks are not adapted to New Zealand legislation — the Privacy Act 2020, IPP 3A, the NZISM where applicable — they are not fit for purpose.

 No ongoing relationship.
-If the engagement is structured as a one-off assessment with an optional add-on for "continued advisory," it is a consultancy project wearing a vCISO label.
-The value of a vCISO model is that it is ongoing — building institutional knowledge and adapting the programme as the business evolves.
+If the engagement is structured as a one-off assessment with an optional add-on for "continued advisory," it is a consultancy project wearing a security-leadership label.
+The value of this model is that it is ongoing — building institutional knowledge and adapting the work as the business evolves.

 No measurable outcomes.
 If the provider cannot articulate what you will receive, when you will receive it, and how progress is measured, the engagement is undefined.
 Demand a deliverable catalogue with timelines.

 No evidence-based delivery.
-A vCISO programme should produce evidence the business can use — for insurance applications, client questionnaires, and board reporting.
-If the output is advice rather than documentation, the programme is incomplete.
+This kind of engagement should produce evidence the business can use — for insurance applications, client questionnaires, and board reporting.
+If the output is advice rather than documentation, the engagement is incomplete.

 Green Flags